areas of expertise

 Deborah Yow served for 29 years as a Division I Director of Athletics, following eight years as a Division I women’s basketball coach.
-She is considered a pioneer in both careers, posting a 70% winning record as a head coach at Kentucky, ORU and the University of Florida and taking all three programs to their first-ever ranking in the national Top 20.
+She is considered a pioneer in both areas, posting a 70% winning record as a head coach at Kentucky, Oral Roberts University and the University of Florida and taking all three programs to their first-ever ranking in the national Top 20.

 Deborah Yow served for 29 years as a Division I Director of Athletics, following eight years as a Division I women’s basketball coach.

-She began her work as an AD at Saint Louis University, where her hire of Coach Charlie Spoonhour resurrected the men’s basketball program, resulting in his selection as National Coach of the Year after only two seasons at the helm.
+Deborah Yow began her career as an athletic director at Saint Louis University, followed by 16 years at the University of Maryland.
 In 1994, she accepted the Athletic Director position at the University of Maryland.
-Under her leadership, Maryland’s varsity programs won a remarkable 20 national championships and established the all-time best federal graduation rate of 80 percent.
-In 2009, the NCAA News named Maryland as one of the Top 10 athletics programs in the nation.
+At Maryland, Yow became the first female athletic director in the Atlantic Coast Conference.
+Under her leadership, Maryland won 20 national championships and established the all-time best federal graduation rate of 80 percent.

 In the News

 New organization will identify and groom coaches of color for high-profile jobs they’ve traditionally been denied.September 7, 2020